Cunnilingus: General views

 Cultural views on giving or receiving cunnilingus range from aversion to high regard.
 It has been considered taboo, or discouraged, in many cultures and parts of the world.
 In Taoism, cunnilingus is revered as a spiritually fulfilling practice that is believed to enhance longevity.

 In modern Western culture, oral sex is widely practiced among adolescents and adults.
 Laws of some jurisdictions regard cunnilingus as penetrative sex for the purposes of sexual offenses with regard to the act, but most countries do not have laws which ban the practice, in contrast to anal sex or extramarital sex.

 People give various reasons for their dislike or reluctance to perform cunnilingus, or having cunnilingus performed on them.
-Some regard cunnilingus and other forms of oral sex as unnatural because the practices do not result in reproduction.
 Some cultures attach symbolism to different parts of the body, leading some people to believe that cunnilingus is ritually unclean or humiliating.

 While commonly believed that lesbian sexual practices involve cunnilingus for all women who have sex with women, some lesbian or bisexual women dislike cunnilingus due to not liking the experience or due to psychological or social factors, such as regarding it as unclean.
 Other lesbian or bisexual women believe that it is a necessity or largely defines lesbian sexual activity.
 Lesbian couples are more likely to consider a woman's dislike of cunnilingus as a problem than heterosexual couples are, and it is common for them to seek therapy to overcome inhibitions regarding it.

 Oral sex is also commonly used as a means of preserving virginity, especially among heterosexual pairings; this is sometimes termed technical virginity (which additionally includes anal sex, manual sex and other non-penetrative sex acts, but excludes penile-vaginal sex).
-The concept of "technical virginity" or sexual abstinence through oral sex is particularly popular among teenagers.
+The concept of technical virginity or sexual abstinence through oral sex is particularly popular among teenagers.
 By contrast, lesbian pairings commonly consider oral sex or fingering as resulting in virginity loss, though definitions of virginity loss vary among lesbians as well.